 Theoretically, having more choices is a good thing.

-But when ordering a coffee at Starbucks is like doing a mini dissertation in some vaguely Romantic language, and when picking out a jar of jelly at the supermarket requires an encyclopedic knowledge of every berry known to man, choices start to get overwhelming.
+But when ordering a coffee at Starbucks is like doing a mini-dissertation in some vaguely Romantic language, and when picking out a jar of jelly at the supermarket requires an encyclopedic knowledge of every berry known to man, choices start to get overwhelming.
 Which is why, at the end of the day, when somebody asks, “Soup or salad?” most of us would rather bury our faces under the napkin than make even one more decision.
-(We can make one choice for you, though: Skip the bread roll, which certainly isn’t on the list of The 20 Best Carbs for a Flat Belly!)
+(We can make one choice for you, though: Skip the bread roll, which certainly isn’t on the list of the best carbs for a flat belly!)

 But your soups are critical.
 You know how the USDA wants you to get between five and nine servings of fruits and vegetables a day?
 And how, if you count the little red crispy things in the box of Franken Berry you ate that morning, maybe you got two?
 Well, think of the soup as your extra credit, your personal ace in the hole—the tiny little bit you do on the side that skyrockets your daily nutritional score from a C+ to an A-.
 A well-crafted soup can give you three or four servings of vegetables and fruits, and presto, you go from failing the nutritional test to passing with flying colors.

-Here are 20 of our favorite weight-loss soups for fall, compliments of Cook This, Not That! and our friends at some of our favorite websites and blogs.
-And to make sure you maximize your soup benefits, be sure to avoid these 20 Worst Ingredients to Put Into Your Soup!
+Here are 20 of our favorite weight-loss soups for a healthier cold-weather season without weight gain.
+And to make sure you maximize your soup benefits, be sure to avoid these worst ingredients to put into your soup!

 Crock Pot Black-Eyed Peas Stew

 This fat-free vegan recipe will leave your mouth watering for more.
-Celery, carrots and onion (called “mirepoix,” which chefs use as the foundation for countless sauces and stocks) add flavor and antioxidants, while protein-rich black-eyed peas (which are loaded with folic acid) add heft to this easy slow-cooker dish.
-Click here for the full recipe for the Crock Pot Black-Eyed Peas Stew!
+Celery, carrots, and onion (called “mirepoix,” which chefs use as the foundation for countless sauces and stocks) add flavor and antioxidants, while protein-rich black-eyed peas (which are loaded with folic acid) add heft to this easy slow-cooker dish.

 Easy Chicken and Rice Soup